Why Marriage?

 WATCH: Four couples talk about the true meaning of marriage — love, commitment and family.

-It’s as basic as the Golden Rule.
+It’s a basic as the Golden Rule.

 WATCH: Darrick and Kate tell how they've learned that letting gay people get married fits in with the values that they want to teach their own children.